New affordable housing planned on Charleston peninsula, on city-owned land

 Charleston acquired the land as part of a $4.6 million purchase of railroad right-of-way from Norfolk Southern Corp., to create the Lowcountry Lowline.

-City Council agreed Tuesday night to lease 0.7-acres behind 670 King St. to a Greenville company for 60 years.
+City Council agreed on the night of Feb.
+9 to lease 0.7-acres behind 670 King St. to a Greenville company for 60 years.
 The company is NHE Inc., doing business as Lowline Housing LP.

 “Over the past year South Carolina has become more attractive in terms of financing affordable housing," said Robinson Villa, director of development for NHE.